ramachandran-lab/ML-MAGES/README.md

 The subfolder `genotyped_simulated_training` contains the six models, each of a different architecture, trained using genotyped-data-based simulation described in the paper.
 We do not provide the simulated training data, but simulation and training can be performed following steps described in appendix.

 The subfolder `imputed_simulated_training` contains two set of models, each with 10 models of a same architecture, trained using imputed-data-based simulation.
 The output of each set of models are averaged to generate an ensemble result of shrinkage, as used in the `run_ensemble.py`.
 Similarly, simulation and training can be performed following steps described in appendix.
-  * The model files are named as ''Fc*a*top*b*_*z*.model'', where *a* is the number of fully-connected layers in the neural network model, *b* is the number of top variants used to construct the features, and *c* is the index of the model among all models of the same architecture.
+  * The model files are named as ''Fc*a*top*b*_*c*.model'', where *a* is the number of fully-connected layers in the neural network model, *b* is the number of top variants used to construct the features, and *c* is the index of the model among all models of the same architecture.

 ## Input arguments for `run_ensemble.py`